Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Introduction

-In this letter, we point out that the above-mentioned conclusion, specifically about the apparent contradiction between reactor experiments and radioactive sources, has overlooked a very important fact that could resolve the tension.
-When deriving the results quoted above, the experiments use an expression of the oscillation probability that assumes the neutrino state is a plane wave.
-It is well-known that the plane-wave theory of neutrino oscillations~\cite{Eliezer:1975ja,Fritzsch:1975rz,Bilenky:1976yj} is a simplified framework that if inspected carefully contains apparent paradoxes~\cite{Akhmedov:2019iyt,Giunti:2003ax,Akhmedov:2009rb}.
-These can be resolved by introducing the wave package (WP) formalism~\cite{Nussinov:1976uw,Kayser:1981ye,Kiers:1995zj,Beuthe:2001rc,Akhmedov:2012uu,Akhmedov:2017mcc}.
-The applicability of the plane-wave approximation has been studied in detail for the standard mass-squared-differences~\cite{Akhmedov:2009rb,Beuthe:2001rc,Giunti:2007ry,Bernardini:2004sw} and has been shown to be a good approximation for current and future neutrino experiments.
-However, this has not been shown to be the case for mass-square differences relevant to the LSND observation.
-The neutrino wave package depends on the neutrino production mechanism, thus, to first order, three different wave packages are relevant here: one for the reactor neutrinos, another for the pion decay at rest, and another one for the meson decay in flight\footnotemark[1].
-Within these three different scenarios, only in the case of pion decay in flight, the wave package has been quantitatively estimated~\cite{Jones:2014sfa} and is such that is inconsequential to the light sterile neutrino analyses.
+In this paper, we point out that the above-mentioned conclusion, specifically about the apparent contradiction between reactor experiments and radioactive sources, has overlooked an important fact that could resolve the tension.
+When deriving the results quoted above, the experiments assume that the neutrino state is a plane wave.
+It is well-known that the plane-wave (PW) theory of neutrino oscillations~\cite{Eliezer:1975ja,Fritzsch:1975rz,Bilenky:1976yj} is a simplified framework that upon careful inspection contains apparent paradoxes~\cite{Akhmedov:2019iyt,Giunti:2003ax,Akhmedov:2009rb}.
+These can be resolved by introducing the wave packet (WP) formalism~\cite{Nussinov:1976uw,Kayser:1981ye,Kiers:1995zj,Beuthe:2001rc,Akhmedov:2012uu,Akhmedov:2017mcc, Bahcall:1994bq,Giunti:1997wq}.
+The applicability of the plane-wave approximation has been studied in detail for the standard mass-squared differences~\cite{Akhmedov:2009rb,Beuthe:2001rc,Giunti:2007ry,Bernardini:2004sw,Naumov:2010um} and has been shown to be a good approximation for current and future neutrino experiments.
+However, this has not been shown to be the case for mass-squared differences relevant to the LSND observation~\cite{LSND:1996ubh}.
+The correctness of the PW approximation depends on the wave packet width, which varies with the neutrino production and detection processes.
+For example, in the case of pion decay in flight the wave packet size has been quantitatively estimated~\cite{Jones:2014sfa}, and as such it is inconsequential to the light sterile neutrino analyses.
 This is seen in~\cref{fig:all-experiments}, where we compare the oscillation length and the coherence length.
-In the case of pion decay at rest or production from nuclear reactors or radioactive sources, this has not been calculated.
-In particular, for nuclear reactors, our current knowledge is limited to bounds from experiments measuring the standard oscillation scales~\cite{deGouvea:2021uvg}.
+In the case of pion decay at rest or production from nuclear reactors or radioactive sources, this has not been precisely calculated.
+In particular, for nuclear reactors, it has been suggested that the relevant scales for the neutrino wave packet width could be~\cite{DayaBay:2016ouy}: the typical size of the beta-decaying nuclei ($\sim 10^{-5}\si\nm$), the interatomic spacing that characterizes the fuel ($\sim 0.01 - \SI{1}\nm$ for uranium ), or the inverse of the antineutrino energy ($\sim 10^{-4}\si\nm$), or the mean free path of the parent nucleus ($\sim 10^{2}\si\nm$)~\cite{Akhmedov:2022bjs}.
+Most of these values are not definitive quantitative results~\cite{Jones:2022cvh}.
+As a matter of fact, a recent study following the formalism of open quantum systems states that the wave packet width should lie in the $0.01-0.4\si\nm$ range~\cite{Jones:2022hme}.